samuelpswang/advent-of-code-2015/README.md

 ### Experience

 This is the second Advent of Code event that I had attempted.
-Compared to the puzzles from 2023, there seemed to be much more number theory puzzles, which I enjoyed very much.
+Compared to the puzzles from 2023, there seemed to be much more number theory puzzles.
 See the Notable Topics section below for topics that were interesting and new to me.

 ### Notable Topics